 CONFLICT-ACTIVE PHASE: Starting with the DHS, during the conflict-active phase pleural cells proliferate proportionally to the intensity of the conflict.
 The biological purpose of the cell increase is to create an internal reinforcement to protect the chest against further attacks.
 With prolonged conflict activity a bulb-shaped growth forms at the site; cell augmentation on a flat plane usually occurs when the attack conflict was more of a general nature.
 In conventional medicine, the thickening of the pleura is diagnosed as a pleural mesothelioma (see also peritoneal mesothelioma, omental mesothelioma, pericardial mesothelioma, and testicular mesothelioma).
 If the rate of cell division exceeds a certain limit, then the cancer is considered “malignant”.

 No doubt, prolonged exposure to asbestos can cause a pleural mesothelioma.
 However, it is not a “carcinogen” that causes the cancer, as claimed by conventional medicine, but rather the fear associated with the inhalation of asbestos triggered, for instance, by a DANGER sign at the workplace (“Asbestos.
 Cancer and Lung Disease Hazard”) or by photos of the sharp (“killing”) asbestos fibers (see image) shown in the media.
 The innate biological response is to protect the lungs against the figurative or literal “attack”.
-This explains why asbestos affects predominantly the pleura and to a much lesser degree other organs of the respiratory tract (if asbestos is associated with a death-fright conflict, it affects the lung alveoli; with a territorial fear related to the workplace, it affects the bronchi.
+This explains why the fear of asbestos affects predominantly the pleura and to a much lesser degree other organs of the respiratory tract (if asbestos is associated with a death-fright conflict, it affects the lung alveoli; with a territorial fear related to the workplace, it affects the bronchi.
 In both cases the distress generates the development of a lung cancer).

 Since there are no symptoms during the conflict-active phase, a pleural mesothelioma is usually only found through routine medical examinations, notably among asbestos workers who have to undergo regular lung check-ups.